 Globalization encompasses the study of the causes, history and basic definitions of globalization.
 The broad impact of globalization will be analyzed in areas of governance, economics, culture and environment with special focus on developments in Eastern Europe.
 You will examine the effects of globalization on global equality, conflict and security.

 Energy focuses on energy policy and energy security stressing the different perceptions on energy security of importing and exporting nations.
 Special attention will be given to EU-Russia energy dialogue as well as to energy policy of the former Soviet Union states.
 You will analyze the current developments in this sector from political, economic, legal and environmental perspective.

 East European Studies is concluded with a master thesis.
 This is your opportunity to demonstrate that you are able to independently work through a research project in the field of global politics or area studies on an advanced academic level.
 You create a research design, work through the theoretical approach and empirical data, and present the results adequately.

-You write the master thesis in English within 12 weeks for the full-time program and 24 weeks for the part-time program.
-It should comprise about 12,000 words.
+You write the master thesis in English within 12 weeks for the full-time program.
+It should comprise about 15,000 words.
 An oral exam is part of the master thesis.
 You will receive your certificate during a festive graduation ceremony in Berlin.